dyegosutil/aws-s3-presigned-post/README.md

 The parameter `key` set in the request has the correct value `uploads/my_file.txt`.
-When `withKey("uploads/my_file.txt")` is used, the value of the parameter `file` or the name of the file being uploaded is not considered by AWS.What matter is that the value of the parameter `key` and that is how the file will be named in S3.
+When `withKey("uploads/my_file.txt")` is used, the value of the parameter `file` or the name of the file being uploaded is not considered by AWS.
+What matter is that the value of the parameter `key`.
+That is how the file will be named in S3.
 Note that the file name would matter if `startWith()` and `{filename}` would have been used in `PostParam` and in the http client request respectively.